 Students enrolled in the MSW online program will complete two practicums during their program, one during the first year (generalist year) and the other during the second year of the program (advanced generalist year).
-The student will have to obtain a minimum of 430 hours during the generalist year and 500 hours during the advanced generalist year which is a total of 900 practicum hours completed by the end of the program.
+The student will have to obtain at least 430 hours during the generalist year and 500 hours during the advanced generalist year, a total of 900 practicum hours completed by the program's end.
 In addition, students must obtain half of the required hours for both their generalist and advanced generalist years per semester.
-This means that a student must have 215 practicum hours per semester during the generalist year and 250 practicum hours per semester during the advanced generalist year.
+This means that a student must have 215 practicum hours per semester during the generalist year and 250 practicum hours per semester during the generalist year.